googleapis/google-cloud-cpp/doc/contributor/howto-guide-forks-and-pull-requests.md

 ## Merging the changes

-Eventually the reviewers accept your changes, and they are merged into the `master` branch.
+Eventually the reviewers accept your changes, and they are merged into the `main` branch.
 We use "squash commits", where all your commits become a single commit into the default branch.
 A project owner needs to merge your changes, if you are a project owner, the expectation is that you will perform the merge operation, and update the commit comments to something readable.